Brace Yourself For These 8 Ways To Prepare When Getting Braces

 1. Do Your Research

 There are plenty of options today besides the traditional metal braces.
 You can get ceramic ones that match the color of your teeth and are less noticeable.
 Self-ligating braces are similar to the traditional ones but slightly more expensive.
 There are lingual braces that attach to the inside of your teeth which isn’t as visible on the outside.
-There are also clear invisible braces which are custom made and can be removed when eating.
-However, these do need to be replaced every 2 weeks which makes them an expensive option.
+There are also clear invisible braces which are custom made.
+However, these need to be removed when you eat and replaced every 2 weeks which makes them an expensive option.
 Try and find the best fit for your lifestyle and budget.

 2. Focus On The Benefits